talent-plan/tinysql/courses/proj2-README-en.md

 }
 ```

-A union is followed by a separate definition of tokens and non-terminators by type:
+It is followed by a separate definition of tokens and non-terminators by type:

 ```goyacc
 /*  ident type */